UMWEDU/umw-commencement-sync/_pages/faq.md

 Since photographers will be available, family members and guests are encouraged to remain in their seats, relax, and enjoy the ceremony.
 <h3>Will flowers be available for sale?</h3>
 Yes, a flower vendor will be on campus walk for guests to purchase flowers for their graduate.
+Please pre-order flowers from our vendor;

+<a href="https://www.thecommencementgroup.com/marywashington"><span style="color: #0563c1;font-family: Calibri">https://www.thecommencementgroup.com/marywashington</span></a>

+<span style="color: #000000;font-family: Calibri"> </span>